Alan Bateman

-William Alan Bateman (19 June 1936 – 18 August 2012) was an Australian film producer and television screenwriter, producer and director best known as the creator and original executive producer of the soap opera Home and Away, the series he created.
+William Alan Bateman (19 June 1936 – 18 August 2012) was an Australian film producer, television screenwriter, and director best known as the creator and original executive producer of the soap opera Home and Away.
 He was the head of drama and director manager of the Seven Network and General Manager of Network Ten.

 Early life

 He was the son of William Glyde Bateman.

 Death

 Bateman died on 18 August 2012 from cancer.